Find Affordable College Courses

 Evanston, IL

-Northwestern University came in at #6 in this year’s edition of the Best Value Radio, TV & Digital Communication Master’s Degree Schools in the Great Lakes Region ranking.
+Northwestern University ranked #6 on this year’s Best Value Radio, TV & Digital Communication Master’s Degree Schools in the Great Lakes Region list.
 Northwestern is a very large private not-for-profit school located in the city of Evanston.

-The average tuition and fees for an out-of-state graduate students at Northwestern are $56,567 a year.
+Out-of-state tuition fees for graduate students at Northwestern are $56,567 per year.

 Northwestern also made our Best Radio, TV & Digital Communication Master’s Degree Schools in the Great Lakes Region list, coming in at #1.